Complete WordPress Database Cleanup 2024 Guide (+ Plugins)

 Before performing any database cleanup, it's essential to perform a backup.
 This ensures you have a copy of your website's data in case anything goes wrong during the cleanup process.

-To create a backup, you can use a plugin or access cPanel and use the built-in backup tool.
+To create a backup, you can use a plugin like Duplicator or access cPanel and use the built-in backup tool.
 It's important to save the backup in a secure location (like a Cloud space) so you can restore your website easily.

 Generally, the manual approach requires access to your WordPress dashboard and phpMyAdmin – a web-based application for managing MySQL databases.